clugston-joshua/clugston-joshua.github.io/index.md

 #
 layout: home
 ---

-- This webpage displays some of my recent accomplishments 🎉 and ideas 💡
+This webpage displays some of my recent accomplishments 🎉 and ideas 💡

-- Most of the projects I work on explore the development of effecient methods for solving problems with a lot of data 📊
+Most projects I work on explore the development of effecient methods for solving problems with a lot of data 📊

-- Feel free to reach out with opportunities to collaborate 🤝
+Feel free to reach out with opportunities to collaborate 🤝

+---
+---